xlsrln/cat/setup_help.md

 ## controller overlay (optional)

 Similar to the clock overlay: go to https://gamepadviewer.com/ and configure your settings, and add as a browser source.
+For reference, mine is `https://gamepadviewer.com/?p=1&s=0&smeter=1&nocurve=1&soffset=40`